-As I said, it is the usual song sheet from those opposite - a fear campaign based on disinformation - while at the same time they are doing a double pike and completely abandoning their free-market ideology.
-Wow, what a combo.
-I was not expecting that on budget day.
-But what I do expect and what I am glad to see is a Labor government that continues to deliver gambling reform for Victorians to seek to reduce harm and to make sure that the state and all of its fantastic inhabitants continue to benefit from assets that belong rightly to the state.
+So as I said, it is the usual song sheet from those opposite -a fear campaign based on disinformation - while at the same time they are doing a double pike and completely abandoning their free-market from assets that belong rightly to the state.
 I commend this bill to the house.

 Roma BRITNELL (South-West Coast) (17:23): I rise to speak on the Gambling Legislation Amendment Bill 2025.
 On the day that we have volunteer firefighters, farmers, businesses, shop owners, householders and renters all out in front of the Parliament protesting in their thousands about the new emergency services tax that the government, this Allan Labor government, are imposing on all Victorians - on the very day they are out there protesting and the day after our Treasurer said that there would be no more taxes - here we are in the Parliament introducing, through this gambling legislation, a new tax.
-The members on the other side have tried to carry on about the fact that that is not the case, yet in the explanatory memorandum for this gambling legislation bill, clause 7, which is on page 2 - so you do not have to read too far into the bill to come across it - actually says:
+Now, the members on the other side have tried to carry on about the fact that that is not the case, yet in this bill, the gambling legislation bill, clause 7, which is on page 4 - so you do not have to read too far into the bill to come across it - actually says:

-The premium payment is a tax ...
+The premium payment ... is a tax.